 # Is using a VPN add-on in Edge safe?

 Generally safe when you use a reputable provider, keep the extension updated, and follow best practices enable DNS protection, kill switch, and auto-connect.
 Avoid untrusted or unknown extensions.
+What is turn off vpn and when to disable a VPN on Windows, Mac, iPhone, Android, routers, and streaming devices

 # Which Edge extension is best?